Caitlin-Goodger/ENGR302MonteCarlo/project_requirement/project-requirement.md

 #### 1.3.3 User characteristics

-One page identifying the main classes of users and their characteristics (9.5.5)
 1. Rocket Hobbyist

 The main class of users is the rocket hobbyist engaged in designing and flying their own rockets.
 The program is designed specifically for these users to simulate their rockets and predict landing zones and the severity of environmental variations.